“What can I bring back from Costa Rica?”

 1. Handmade Jewelery

-Jewelries are a fashionable visitor’s choice of keepsake.
+Jewelry is a fashionable visitor’s choice of a keepsake.
 Not only are they unique to the place, but they also act as a great way to support local craftsmanship.

-You can find Costa Rica products to wear in some standalone shops, at the central market or in specialty online stores.
+You can find Costa Rica products to wear in some standalone shops, the central market, or specialty online stores.

 Many handmade Costa Rica crafts that are wearable are sold by local vendors, most of which are also the ones who made the products.

-Engage in a meaningful conversation with them, get to know their inspiration behind their jewelry and purchase something that’s more than meets the eye.
+Engage in a meaningful conversation with them, get to know the inspiration behind their jewelry, and purchase something that’s more than meets the eye.

 2. Artisanal wear